munificent/craftinginterpreters/book/the-lox-language.md

 With classes, there is always a level of indirection.
 When you call a method, you look up the object's class and then you find the method *there*.
-If it's not there, you walk the class's inheritance chain.
-With prototypes, method lookup is right on the object itself, then you walk its "delegate" or "prototype" chain.
+With prototypes, method lookup is right on the object itself.

 **TODO: Illustrate inheritance and delegation chains.**

 This means prototypal languages are more fundamental in some way than classes.
 They are really neat to implement because they're so simple.
-Also, they can express lots of unusual patterns that built-in class support steers you away from.
+Also, they can express lots of unusual patterns that classes steer you away from.

 But I've looked at a *lot* of code written in prototypal languages -- including [some of my own devising][finch].
 Do you know what people generally do with all